-First, real estate was an asset class long before stocks and bonds became the investment of choice.
-In fact, In times past, land was the single most important asset class.
-Kings, queens, lords and nobles measured their wealth by the amount of property that they owned.
+We include real estate in our discussion of alternative assets even though real estate was an asset class long before stocks and bonds became the investment of choice.
+In fact, in times past, land was the single most important asset class.
+Kings, queens, lords, and nobles measured their wealth by the amount of property that they owned.
 "Land barons" were aptly named.
-Ownership of land was reserved only for the most wealthy of society.
+Ownership of land was reserved for only the wealthiest of society.

-However, over the past 200 years, our economic society changed from one based on the ownership of property to the ownership of legal entities.
+However, over the past 200 years, our economic society changed from one based on the ownership of property to one based on the ownership of legal entities.
 This transformation occurred as society moved from the agricultural age to the industrial age.
 Production of goods and services became the new source of wealth and power.

-Stocks and bonds were born to support the financing needs of new enterprises that manufactured material goods and services.
-In fact, stocks and bonds became the "alternatives" to real estate instead of vice versa.
-With the advent of stock-and-bond exchanges, and the general acceptance of owning equity or debt stakes in companies, it is sometimes forgotten that real estate was the original and primary asset class of society.
+Stocks and bonds were originated to support the financing needs of new enterprises that manufactured material goods and services.
+In fact, stocks and bonds became the alternatives to real estate instead of vice versa.
+With the advent of stock and bond exchanges and the general acceptance of owning equity or debt stakes in companies, it is sometimes forgotten that real estate was the original and primary asset class of society.

-In fact, it was only 25 years ago in the United States that real estate was the major asset class of most individual investors.
+In fact, it was only 28 years ago in the United States that real estate was the major asset class of most individual investors.
 This exposure was the result of owning a primary residence.
 It was not until the long bull market started in 1983 that investors began to diversify their wealth into the "alternative" assets of stocks and bonds.